BrumaSebastian/blazor-furniture-app/README.md

 ---

 **Note**: This is a full-stack application currently designed to proxy Keycloak functionalities for authentication and authorization.
-Future plans may include additional features and architectural refinements.
+Future plans may include additional features and architectura[...]